VisDrone/VisDrone2018-DET-toolkit/README.md

                              (occlusion ratio 50% ~ 100%)).
     ------------------------------------------------------------------------------------------------------------------------------

-The detections in the ignored regions and labeled as "others" will be not considered in the evaluation.
-The sample submission of Faster-RCNN detector can be found in our website.
+The detections in the ignored regions or labeled as "others" will be not considered in evaluation.
+The sample submission of the Faster-RCNN detector can be found in our website.

 References